cost6/challenge.swisscyberstorm.com/_includes/index.md

 <div class="call-out">{{ site.theme.call_out }}</div>

 <h2>Why this Challenge?</h2>
-Switzerland lacks sufficien IT security professionals to protect its IT.
+Switzerland lacks sufficient IT security professionals to protect its IT.
 With the Swiss Cyber Storm Cyber Security Challenge we help to mitigate this problem by offering a plattform for finding cyber talents aged 14 to 30 years and by making the cyber security topic more popular among them.
 Furthermore, we offer successfull participants to become part of our <a href="/coe">Centre of Excellence</a> where they can participate in networking and continuing education events.